xiaoyunyang/xiaoyunyang.github.io/content/post/career/from-public-sector-to-software-eng.md

 # 1. Ask for What You Want At Your Current Workplace

 Because I got the ROTC scholarship to pay for college, I knew I was going to work in the public sector.
 Working in the public sector has some downsides.
-Specially, you don't get as much exposure to in-demand skills that are valued by the private sector.
+Specifically, you don't get as much exposure to in-demand skills that are valued by the private sector.
 Some public sector positions are more similar to a career in the private sector than others.
 For the Navy, that's [Naval Reactors]( https://fas.org/man/dod-101/sys/ship/eng/appndx-c.htm).

 I received a Navy ROTC scholarship which came with the obligation to serve active duty in the Navy as an officer for five years after graduating.
 There were a few service communities to join and most of them entail going on deployment on a ship.

-There's an exclusive program called Naval Reactors which is run by a four star Admiral and joinly funded and operated by the Department of Defense and Department of Energy.
+There's an exclusive program called Naval Reactors which is run by a four star Admiral and jointly funded and operated by the Department of Defense and Department of Energy.
 Working at Naval Reactors means:

 1. You don't have to go on deployment and have nights and weekends off to work on side projects and learn up-to-date skills to support a career change,
 2. You make technical decisions and can work on a variety of engineering problems and learn skills which are transferable to the private sector.